reevik/shade/README.md

 ## Usage

-You can consider the following code snippet how the routing configuration and router are created:
+You can consider the following code snippet how the routing configuration and router instance are created:

 ```java
     RoutingConfiguration<String> routingConfiguration=Builder.<String>create()